westonwright/forces-and-gravity-unity/README.md

 // must inherit from ForceProducer public class ExampleForceProducer : ForceProducer
 {
+    // you can also declare any custom variables or methods

     // must call Initialize even if not using it
     // used in parent class to prevent attaching it to a game object
     // called from Awake()